phpredis/phpredis/README.markdown

 $redis->resetStat();
 </pre>

-## ttl
+## ttl, pttl
 ##### *Description*
 Returns the time to live left for a given key, in seconds.
-If the key doesn't exist, `FALSE` is returned.
+If the key doesn't exist, `FALSE` is returned. pttl returns a time in milliseconds.

 ##### *Parameters*
 *Key*: key